-January is now a distant memory and as we steamroll into March, the promises and resolutions to make positive, healthy changes begin to drop a hot brick.
-But as a passionate coach, you can help your clients maintain focus and turn those resolutions into habits that stick for the long-haul.
+As we steamroll into April, the promises and resolutions we made at the beginning of the year to stay positive, and make healthy changes have probably dropped like a hot brick.
+But as a passionate coach, you can help your clients maintain focus and turn those fitness goals into habits that stick for the long-haul.
 We’ve put together a list of strategies you can use to support their efforts.

 You’re not 100% responsible for client success.
 A coach can’t make anyone change their behaviors because, ultimately, it’s up to the individual to do that.
 However, the best coaches understand behavior change psychology and how to leverage it to spark lasting motivation in their clients.
 They hone their soft skills like eye contact and body language as well as the hard skills like swing thoughts and movement cues.
 They also know when to switch from being a sensei—an expert who inspires confidence through demeanor and mastery—to a cheerleader—an energetic coach who inspires through fun—at any given moment.